ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

 :::tip

 When going through this API list, please make sure to check the omitted/default encoding parameter.
 Prior to AvalancheGo v1.7.14, by default, `cb58` is used for the `encoding` parameter if not specified in these APIs.
-With AvalancheGo v1.7.14, `hex` is the default value.
+With AvalancheGo v1.7.14 and forward, `hex` is default.

 :::